wp-plugins/background-manager/readme.txt

 == Screenshots ==

 1. A full-screen background behind the TwentyEleven theme, with the a thumbnail preview in the lower-left corner
+2. The main settings of Background Manager
-2. Editing an Image Set within Background Manager
+3. Editing an Image Set within Background Manager

 == Changelog ==

+= 1.0.17 =
+* Changed: Tag and Category overrides now also apply to their respective archive pages
+* Changed: Individual Post overrides now take priority over Tag or Category overrides
+* Fixed: Minor error where there was no test for btOff() in public script before using

 = 1.0.14 (February 6, 2012) =
 * __Added:__ Allow overriding the background _Image Set_ and/or _Overlay_ by the post's _Tag(s)_ or _Category_